cncf/tag-security/project-resources/moving-levels-review-template.md

 ### Past TOC Reviews

-If already accepted, how has the project addressed comments from previous TAG or TOC reviews?
+If the project has undergone a previous TAG or TOC review, how has the project addressed comments from those reviews?

 ## Security Reviews